 Said Resham Singh, president of the Vilvorde gurdwara: “Our gurdwara is a place of worship open to all.
 We do not inquire about the immigration status of the people coming to worship at the gurdwara.”

-He added: “Every year on the 11th of November, at Ypres (Belgium), we participate in the commemorations for the 35,000 Sikhs who shed their blood here during the two world wars.
+He added: “Every year on Nov 11, at Ypres (Belgium), we participate in the commemorations for the 35,000 Sikhs who shed their blood here during the two World Wars.
 How can you expect us to understand the way the police has treated us?”

 The Indian embassy in Brussels refused to comment on the incident.

-The Mayor of Vilvorde, accompanied by the local police chief and other officials, visited the local gurdwara to meet the management.
+The mayor of Vilvorde, accompanied by the local police chief and other officials, has visited the gurdwara to meet the management.

 The Oct 18 dawn raids led to the arrest of 18 people from properties other than the gurdwara.
 Police also found 200 illegal Indian immigrants, mostly Punjabis, who were being hidden in safe houses on their way to Britain.

 Assistant prosecutor Tim de Wolf told journalists that two of those arrested were “the brains behind the trafficking operations… They controlled a whole series of little groups.
 We hope we have broken up the core of the network”.